cliaux/lpdu.github.io/ucob/phases/P1-Twintania.md

 **Liquid Hell (Distance)**: Targetted aoe on a player, placing a fire puddle under them.
 Standing in the puddle will inflict a lethal burn dot.
 Twintania will always target a random player 15-25 yalm away for these baits.

-**Liquid Hell (Target)**: Twintania will gain a second variant of Liquid Hell.
-She will target a completely random player (excluding current tank) and shoot 5 liquid hells at them, regardless of their distance.
+**Liquid Hell (Target)**: Twintania will target a completely random player (excluding current tank) and shoot 5 liquid hells at them, regardless of their distance.
 This cannot be baited.

 # Pull (100%-74%)